Linear Position Sensors For Hydraulic Cylinders And Accumulators In Harsh Duty Environments

 Contact Our Engineering Sales Team for More Information at (973) 887-9400.

-The CPI SL2000 is the first linear position sensor of its type in the world, capable of subsea operation in any hydraulic cylinder or accumulator greater than 8 inches in diameter.
-The Sensor is also ATEX, and IEC-EX intrinsic safety rated and supports stroke lengths up to 15 meters.
+The CPI SL2000-6000 is the first linear position sensor of its type in the world, capable of subsea operation in any hydraulic cylinder or accumulator greater than 8 inches in diameter.
+These sensors are also ATEX, and IEC-EX intrinsic safety rated and support stroke lengths up to 30 meters.

 The natural extension for CPI’s SL Series linear position sensors has always been to increase the sensing range.
-Enter the SL1300, which is capable of stroke lengths to 23 feet, utilizing the same SL Series non-contacting technology.
+Enter the SL6000, which is capable of stroke lengths to 30M (100 feet), utilizing the same SL Series non-contacting technology.
 Beefed-up stainless steel construction, including a robust braided cable make this extensometer ideal for demanding applications where long life is required in a harsh environment.
 As with all SL Series position transducer sensors, high shock and vibration immunity come standard, and there is no core drilling of the piston rod in hydraulic cylinder sensors and applications.